chrisgrieser/pdf-annotation-extractor-alfred/README.md

 # PDF Annotation Extractor
 Alfred Workflow that does pretty much what the name says.

----
-**⚠️⚠️⚠️⚠️
-The documentation and the version uploaded here are out of date – I have done a complete overhaul of how this workflow works.
-Version 3.0 will automate even more things, prepend YAML headers, and will work purely with *Pandoc citations*.
-I will release 3.0 with documentation when I have the time.
-You can watch the releases to be notified, and use version 2.0 which works with more manual input as well as APA-style citations instead of Pandoc citations until then.
-⚠️⚠️⚠️⚠️**

----

 <img src="https://i.imgur.com/MqoPtO2.gif" alt="" width=50% height=50%>

 ## Requirements & Installation